-97 141 S. Ct. at 1-2 (statement of Alito, J.) (emphasis added) (citations cleaned).
+95 141 S. Ct. at 1-2 (statement of Alito, J.) (emphasis added) (citations cleaned).
 Although due allowance should be made for impassioned judicial rhetoric, Justice Alito's claim that an ISL reading is necessary to avoid rendering the relevant constitutional text "meaningless," is flatly wrong.
-See supra TAN 66-68.
+See supra text accompanying notes 64-66.
 Once it is seen that this rhetorical claim is, strictly speaking, false, the claim loses all legal and logical force.
-Contrary to Justice Alito's assertion, both ISL and non-ISL readings of the text make the clause meaningful, although the two readings attribute quite different meanings to the text.
-The question, then, is simply this: Which reading is more sound as a matter of text, history, structure, precedent, and so on?
+Contrary to Justice Alito's assertion, both ISL and non-ISL readings of the text make the clause meaningful, although the two readings attribute quite different meanings to the words.
+The question, then, is simply this: Which reading is more sound as a matter of text, founding history and ideology, structure, precedent, and so on?